ShokoLocoMocco/viz-a-day/README.md

 # viz-a-day
 Sho-Viz extension.
 Goals: Post a viz daily!

-*Each viz here is my original.
+*All data visualizations on here are my original.
 Feel free to ask me anything about the process!

 Title|Code/Tool|Viz|Source
 -|-|-|-